ozio1212/ozio1212/README.md

-# 👋 Hi!

-🎓 Physics and nanotechnology student at Wrocław University of Science and Technology
+🎓 Physics enthusiast & computer science student at Wrocław University of Science and Technology
 📍 Based in Wrocław, Poland
-🧠 Passionate about data analysis, numerical simulations, and applying physics in technology
+🧠 Passionate about data analysis, numerical simulations, and solving real-world problems with code
-🔧 I work with Python, MATLAB, and Excel on a daily basis – automating, analyzing, and visualizing data

 ---

 ## 🔬 About Me

-- Currently studying technical physics with a specialization in nanotechnology
+- Transitioned from technical physics (nanotechnology specialization) to computer science
 - Gaining hands-on experience in data science and machine learning
-- Comfortable working with large datasets, both simulated and experimental
+- Comfortable working with both simulated and real-world datasets
 - Publishing my work on GitHub and participating in Kaggle competitions
-- Interested in solving real-world problems using analytical tools and programming
+- Combining analytical thinking with programming to create meaningful tools and insights

 ---

 ## ⚙️ Technologies & Tools

 - **Languages:** Python, MATLAB
-- **Libraries:** NumPy, Pandas, Matplotlib, Seaborn,
-- **Tools:** Git, Jupyter Notebook, Excel, Visual Studio Code
+- **Tools:** Git, Jupyter Notebook, Excel
-- **Data Skills:** statistics, simulations, regression, exploratory data analysis
-- **Learning:** SQL, C/C++

 ---